Daniel Kelly (actor)

 Daniel Kelly (born May 25, 1992), also known by his stage names Deph Naught and, more recently, Sif, is a Canadian actor and rapper.
 He rose to prominence for his portrayal of Owen Milligan on the long-running teen drama series Degrassi: The Next Generation, and has since independently released several mixtapes and music videos.

 Early life

 Kelly was born and raised in the Clarkson area of Mississauga, Ontario.

 Career

 Acting

-Kelly was cast as Owen Milligan on the long-running teen drama series Degrassi: The Next Generation in 2010; he starred on the series as a regular from season 10 to 12.
+Kelly was cast as Owen Milligan on the long-running teen drama series Degrassi: The Next Generation in 2010; he starred on the series as a regular from season ten to twelve.
 After Degrassi, he appeared on Flashpoint.

-In 2014, he portrayed Kyle in the tv movie Sorority Surrogate with former Degrassi: The Next Generation cast member Cassie Steele.
+In 2014, he portrayed Kyle in the television movie Sorority Surrogate with former Degrassi: The Next Generation cast member Cassie Steele.

 In 2015, he portrayed Roman in the second season of the award-winning web series Teenagers.

 Music

 Using the stage names Deph Naught, and, more recently, Sif, Kelly has recorded rap music.
 He released numerous mixtapes and music videos on YouTube.
 He has collaborated with several prominent rappers, including Royce da 5'9.